Aggressive Christianity Missionary Training Corps: James Green

 James Green was born in 1945 and was raised in Kentucky.
 As a teenager, he hitchhiked to California where he later became involved in a hippie lifestyle and the 1960s revolution, and met Deborah.

 Montana prayer

 During the Greens' time with the Bear Tribe in California, they went to scout out land in Montana.
 The Greens underwent in 1971 a process which they defined as "Conversion to Christianity" - since, as they regarded it in the aftermath, they had not been true Christians before.

 Kentucky

-James and Deborah moved to Kentucky where they started attending a local church.
-James soon began training for a ministerial position.
-He trained for four years under a pastor.
+The Greens moved to Kentucky, where they started attending a local church.
+James soon began training for a ministerial position under a pastor, which lasted for four years.

 After a missionary journey through Central America, the Greens ended up in Miami, Florida.

 Salvation Army, Miami

 In the late 1970s, James and Deborah worked at the large Miami Salvation Army center, participating in inner-city mission work.
 ACMTC may have taken its name from a sermon by Salvation Army co-founder Catherine Booth titled "Aggressive Christianity".